Hungary v El Salvador (1982 FIFA World Cup): Post-match

 Due to El Salvador's poor performance, Rodríguez was "effectively overthrown" as manager by players Ramón Fagoaga, Norberto Huezo (the captain), and Jovel who announced that they would take over determining tactics for El Salvador's remaining matches against Belgium and Argentina.
 The El Salvador squad played an unofficial match against their hotel's waiters to rebuild their confidence.
 Ahead of Belgium's match against El Salvador, Belgian manager Guy Thys described El Salvador's performance as "the most shameful" in FIFA World Cup history.
 Belgium went on to defeat El Salvador by a score of 1–0.
-El Salvador lost its last match against Argentina by a score of 3–0.
-Some Salvadorans at the time claimed that Argentine forward Diego Maradona remarked that the could score 10 goals against El Salvador by himself.
+El Salvador lost its last match against Argentina by a score of 2–0.
+Some Salvadorans at the time claimed that Argentine forward Diego Maradona remarked that he could score 10 goals against El Salvador by himself.

 Hungary lost its next match against Argentina by a score of 4–1.
 Hungary drew its last match against Belgium, ending 1–1.
 Despite Hungary's record victory against El Salvador, the team failed to advance to the second group stage.
-Hungary finished with a goal differential of +6, but it only finished with 3 points while Argentina and Belgium had 5 and 4 points, respectively.
+Hungary finished with a goal differential of +6, but it only finished with 3 points while Belgium and Argentina had 5 and 4 points, respectively.